Addressing the gender gap

 Around 60-80 percent of the world’s food is grown by women.
 Yet they often don’t own the land and see little of the profit made from it.
 Fairtrade works to address this gender gap.

-Choose Fairtrade to choose gender equality
+How Fairtrade addresses gender equality

 Fairtrade Standards are designed to prevent gender inequality, increase female participation and empower more women and girls to access the benefits of Fairtrade.